NARE123456/social-media-trend-analysis/README.md

 Real-time ready → can connect APIs in the future.

-Hackathon friendly → visually engaging, easy to present, and impactful.[dashboards.pdf](https://github.com/user-attachments/files/21933086/dashboards.pdf)
+Hackathon friendly → visually engaging, easy to present, and impactful.